You're welcome to serve humanity with us

 We are part of a whole

-In this time of great transition, most spiritual practices are all geared towards the immediate evolutionary needs of our Planetary Soul - that of the Great Being that ensouls Earth.
-All humans are nothing but cells of His Body.
-What is important right now is group or planetary evolution (the Cosmic initiation of our Planet), and not our own petty personal "enlightenment" and liberation.
-A person who is in too much haste for personal enlightenment might end up like, becoming a malignant cell that multiplies so rapidly ahead of other cells that its existence can bring more harm than good to the entire body.
+In this time of great transition, most spiritual practices are geared toward the immediate evolutionary need of our planet.
+In metaphysical terms, it is the cosmic initiation of a Great Being that ensouls Earth that will usher a shift in the collective consciousness of the entire species, which will eventually make hour home into a sacred planet.
+All humans are nothing but cells in His Body.
+What is important right now is group or planetary evolution, and not our own petty personal "enlightenment".
+A person who is in too much haste for personal enlightenment might end up like becoming a malignant cell that multiplies so rapidly ahead of other cells that its existence can bring more harm than good to the entire body.

 Is the Christian tradition obsolete?